Alternative Relaxation Techniques to Relieve Labor Pains

 As pregnancy progresses and labor seems to be around the corner, it is natural to experience a certain amount of fear and anxiety in anticipation of giving birth.
-Labor is called “labor” because it is hard, grueling, painful work but not work that you have to fear.
+Delivery is referred to as “labor” because it is hard, grueling, painful work, but it is not work that you have to fear.
 Because no two women interpret pain in the same way, now is the time to think about how you might react to your labor pains.
 Relaxation, preparation, and knowledge are essential aspects of a positive birth experience.

 The right environment will also minimize distractions.
 You can bring some pictures that remind you of a relaxing vacation spot.
-And why not hang your baby’s first outfit where you can see it in order to have a motivational focal point.
+In addition, you can consider hanging up your baby’s first outfit where you can see it in order to have a motivational focal point.

 Many stores have a CD section where you can listen to music and find just the right kind to help you relax.
 Many women have enjoyed the music of Yanni or Enya in their birth environment.
 After you have found music and sounds that you find relaxing, play the music throughout your pregnancy.

 Gentle Pressure: As contractions increase in intensity you may notice tightening of the brow, eyes, jaw or hands.
 Gentle pressure, with or without movement, can help the mother identify and release that tension.
 For overall tension—give her a strong bear hug and let her release into you.

 Kneading: Slow rhythmic kneading is helpful for reducing tension in the shoulders, thighs or buttocks.
 Grasp the muscle between the heel of your hand and your closed fingers.
 Squeeze in with gentle pressure, hold, then release and repeat, moving across the muscle.
 The thumbs may be used with the heel of the hand, but avoid pinching with thumb and fingers.